zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-308_840.md

         - [x] Cloud9
       - *This course only has Portuguese as subtitle that you need, so make do with that, OG*
 - _helper-function --> `_root_processing-language-meta`
-  - _manual-override
-    - SOA-CO2 covering English, German, French, Italian, Portuguese
-      - _TTL: 3d
-      - _interval: *Language shuffle per each query*
+  - `ERROR: InternalConductIntegrityException: Duration attribute of ConductName-ItalianStudy exceeds the internal integrity threshold`
   - *Word is cheap, show me the data*
     - Consumption report
       - Energy consumption
         - German: \[Inaudible\] ERROR: Too many data points
           - Require upgrade on `INTERNAL_INTUITION`
       - Time consumption
+        - Italian
+          - IV: 28:53
+          - MA_5: 28:53 + ...\{4\}
         - Russian
           - IV: 11:38
           - MA_5: 11:38 + ...\{4\}